Professional experience requirements

 - Students are required to complete and pass the LANTITE (literacy and numeracy test) prior to enrolling in their second professional experience unit.
 Please note, this does not apply to students enrolled in the Graduate Diploma in Education (Early Childhood).

 - Confirm professional experience dates.
 See the Professional Experience Calendar.

 - Organise work and family commitments around these professional experience dates.

-- Read the School of Education 2019 Professional Experience Requirements.
+- Read the Faculty of Education Professional Experience Requirements.

 - Enrol in the relevant Professional Experience unit.